DarkBullNull/VMP.NET-Kill/README.md

 - [x] Unpacking.
 Tools: https://yadi.sk/d/DtpNdfpIOj_cZQ (thank you codecracker! https://github.com/CodeCrackerSND)

-# The first-file must be named: "vmp.exe" (orig CRC-file checksum)(and don't delete it!)

 Instructions:
 1) Use tools SMD, for unpacking vmp
 2) if needed, use my tools for bypass vmp tricks